 Gang-related crimes have been on the decline in California, but they are still a serious problem in the state.
 Just as worrisome, however, is the racial profiling and wrongful arrests that result in the prosecution of innocents.
 Prosecutors in the state take gang-related crimes seriously and help put hardened criminals behind bars, but they also make mistakes.
-At the Law Offices of Graham Donath, APC, we protect people from unfair prosecution for gang-related crimes.
+At the Law Offices of Graham Donath, APC, our Riverside gang crimes lawyers we protect people from unfair prosecution for gang-related crimes.

 In legal cases, gangs are considered groups with three or more members that use names or symbols for identification, engage in criminal activities outlined in the STEP Act, and have members who work alone or together to conduct criminal activities.
 These activities may include murder, drive-by shootings, and drug offenses.

-Our team in Riverside helps individuals facing gang crimes, including:
+Our team of experienced Riverside gang crimes lawyers helps individuals facing gang crimes, including:

 Gang enhancement charges allow prosecutors to target any individuals who commit crimes for the benefit of gangs in the state with increased penalties for the crime, whether the individual is a member or not.
 Juveniles associated with gangs or who commit crimes for gang members may also be subject to enhancement charges under California law.